Find out how to protect your trade mark with our free, five step education program.

 Some forms of IP require formal application and examination before you can claim a right to ownership.
 Others do not.

 There are some rights that we don't administer.
-Copyright and circuit layout rights are administered by the Department of Communications and the Arts.
+Copyright is a separate form of intellectual property which does not require registration.
+Copyright and circuit layout rights are administered by the Department of Infrastructure, Transport, Regional Development and Communications and they assist the Government in developing and managing copyright policy in the Copyright Act 1968 and Circuits Layouts Act 1989.
 Business names, company names and domain names are not types of IP.

 Before you apply for any IP rights, it is important to understand the differences between the four main rights and which one suits your idea.